henrybzhang/react-native-hexgrid/README.md

-This library was ported from [here](https://github.com/Hellenic/react-hexgrid)
+This library was ported from [here](https://github.com/Hellenic/react-hexgrid).

+An example has been given in `./App.js`.